wp-plugins/postman-smtp/readme.txt

 = 1.5.7 - 2015-03-14 =
 * [[Ticket](https://wordpress.org/support/topic/conflict-when-used-in-conjunction-with-advanced-access-manager-by-vasyl-martyn?replies=9)] renamed Zend framework classes to prevent errors with other plugins using the Zend framework
 * [[Ticket](https://wordpress.org/support/topic/test-email-hangs?replies=5)] Added ajax error checks, especially for Error 502 : Bad Gateway (from WPEngine.com) when sending test e-mail
+* Multipart/Alternative was horribly broken, clearly no-one was using it.
+It's working now, and Postman's new Test Message is Multipart/Alternative.
+Thanks to Victor Hung of [poofytoo](http://poofytoo.com) for the use of his cartoon.
 * Add PHP library pre-requisite checks to Binder, Dashboard widget, Admin screen and Admin screen error messages.
 * Translated into Italian, thank-you Andrea Greco
 * Obfuscated e-mail address in Diagnostic Info